ukurumba/bayesian_network/README.txt

 3) If you'd like to use some of the built-in examples simply specify the relative path like in the 4th example below.

+4) Please note I did not include a "classNames.txt" file as the inference algorithms I implemented aren't directly callable.
+There's a bit of wrangling that needed to be done b/c of the XMBLIF and BIF parsers and so the only way to run the functions is from the 'main.py' file in the aforementioned way.
+Sorry for any troubles on your part.

 ##############################################################################################

 Examples: